w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 sidebar_label: Nomination Guide
 ---

-> The following information applies to the Polkadot network which is currently not yet launched.
-If
+> The following information applies to the Polkadot network which is currently in the soft launch
-> you want to get started today please consider using this guide on the Westend test network, or
-> checking out the [Kusama guide](maintain-guides-how-to-nominate-kusama) instead.
+> phase.
+During soft launch the network starts as a Proof-of-Authority network before transitioning
+> to Proof-of-Stake.
+You will be able to follow this guide to set up your validator but the first
+> validator election and rewards will not start until later.

 Nominators are one type of participant in the staking subsystem of Polkadot.
 They are responsible for appointing their stake to the validators who are the second type of participant.
 By appointing